karthik-strikes/soap_eval_suite/README.md

-# DeepScribe AI Evaluation Suite
+# Soap AI Evaluation Suite

 **A working evaluation system built with DSPy and LLMs for medical SOAP note quality assessment.**